 - a.
 Each case shall be maintained on the court calendar at all times as long as juvenile court jurisdiction in the case continues. - b.
 At or before the conclusion of each hearing, a subsequent hearing date shall be set. - c.
-A calendar shall be distributed on Wednesday (for the next weeks session) before any scheduled court dates to the following persons: - (1) DSS case worker/supervisor for the case - (2) DSS attorney - (3) GAL - (4) GAL attorney - (5) Attorney(s) for the respondent(s) - d.
+A calendar shall be distributed two weeks before any scheduled court dates to the following persons: - (1) DSS case worker/supervisor for the case - (2) DSS attorney - (3) GAL - (4) GAL attorney - (5) Attorney(s) for the respondent(s) - d.
 When an order has been signed by a judge transferring a case to another jurisdiction, the clerk shall transfer the case within two weeks of the date of the signed order.